 Manufacturing readiness assessments using the MRL criteria can be adapted for the acquisition of a single system or limited production systems.
-A single or limited production system is defined as a system in which the first unit becomes the first operational unit, e.g. a large scale radar, a class of ships, or a single or small family of satellites.
+A single or limited production system is defined as a system in which the first unit becomes the first operational unit, e.g., a large-scale radar, a class of ships, or a single or small family of satellites.

-8.4.1 Single or Limited Systems - except Ships
+8.4.1 Single or Limited Systems - Except Ships

 Assessments of this type of system are accomplished by modifying the relationship of MRLs to decision points or milestones.
-Prior to CDR, as these systems proceed normally through the acquisition process, assessments of manufacturing readiness using the MRL criteria are performed through Milestone B as described in Section 3 (or if there is no Milestone B decision planned then through PDR).
+Prior to CDR, as these systems proceed normally through the acquisition process, MRL Assessments using the MRL criteria are performed through Milestone B as described in Section 3.2 (or if there is no Milestone B decision planned then through PDR).

-Per DoDI 5000.02, 5.d.(10)(b):
+Per DoDI 5000.85, 3.12.d.:

-Some programs, notably spacecraft and ships, will not produce prototypes during EMD for use solely as test articles because of the very high cost of each article.
-In this case, the first articles produced will be tested and then fielded as operational assets.
-These programs may be tailored by measures such as combining the development and initial production investment commitments.
-When this is the case, a combined Milestone B and C will be conducted.
-Additional decision points with appropriate criteria may also be established for subsequent low rate production commitments that occur prior to OT&E and a Full Rate Production Decision.
+Some programs such as spacecraft and ships will not produce prototypes during EMD for use solely as test articles because of the high cost of each article.
+In that case, the first article produced will be tested and evaluated, and then fielded as an operational asset.
+The acquisition approach for these programs can be tailored by measures such as combining development and initial production investment commitments and a combined Milestone B and C. Additional decision points with appropriate criteria may be established for subsequent production commitments.

 Whether traditional or tailored, a CDR that assesses design maturity, design build-to or code-to documentation, and remaining risks and establishes the initial product baseline, is required.
 Manufacturing maturity at CDR must be sufficient to support a First Build decision point with acceptable risk.
 First Build approval and First System Build normally occur shortly after successful CDR completion (see Figure 8.3).
 Although the build occurs during EMD, this is also the first (and possibly only) production system.
 As such, to achieve an acceptable level of risk, the system level manufacturing maturity must meet MRL 8 criteria at the CDR decision point, and the sub-system and component levels maturity must meet MRL 8 or 9 criteria.
-As a waypoint in mid-development between PDR and CDR, an assessment against the MRL 7 criteria may be performed to meet program objectives.
+As a waypoint in mid-development between PDR and CDR, an MRL 7 assessment may be performed to meet program objectives.